blackgrape2025/peterdavanzo-site/content/about.md

 The interesting thing is rarely the thing itself.

-Like a library at the end of the world.
-Like a clever answer that's wrong.
-Occasionally it's a heat pump remote.
+The library at the end of the world.
+The clever answer that's wrong.
+The heat pump that won't turn on.

 I write about investing, music, design, politics, technology and culture.
 Most of it starts with a small observation and ends up somewhere deeper.